evoila/tim-kafka-nozzle/README.md

 *NOTE*: For debugging purposes the nozzle is additionaly publishing the container metrics on the topic `containerMetricAsJSON`as a JSON string.

-`autoscaler-nozzle ` is written by Golang and built with [rakutentech/go-nozzle](https://github.com/rakutentech/go-nozzle) package.
+`autoscaler-nozzle ` is written in go and built with [rakutentech/go-nozzle](https://github.com/rakutentech/go-nozzle) package.

 ## Usage